 Learn how your condition may affect the different stages of pregnancy.

 The decision to have a baby is one of the most important ones a couple will make.
-For a woman with arthritis, the decision might raise some questions: Will the disease or its treatments affect her baby?
+For a woman with inflammatory arthritis, the decision might raise some questions: Will the disease or its treatments affect her baby?
 Will having a baby affect her arthritis?
 Will arthritis affect her delivery?
 Will she be able to care for her newborn?